-- 31. (1) As soon as possible after the promulgation of this Act, the Authority must 20 conduct an inquiry in terms of section 28 A of the IBA Act, into the economic feasibility of the provision of additional subscription television services and make known its finding by notice in the Gazette. - (2) The Authority must conduct a licensing process immediately if it finds that the provision of additional subscription television services is feasible.
+- 31. Subscription television service.--(1) As soon as possible after the promulgation of this Act, the Authority must conduct an inquiry in terms of section 28A of the IBA Act, into the economic feasibility of the provision of additional subscription television services and make known its finding by notice in the Gazette. - (2) The Authority must conduct a licensing process immediately if it finds that the provision of additional subscription television services is feasible.